Dwaynekj/xdiffusion/docs/image/lora.md

 Low-Rank adaptation is a very cool technique to fine-tune an image diffusion model without training all of the weights of the model.
 Instead, we train only a very small number of weights, which are used to adapt the residuals of the model.

-There is a very good introduction to this technique in the [clonofsimo]() repository, which introduced the LoRA's for diffusion model.
+There is a very good introduction to this technique in the [cloneofsimo](https://github.com/cloneofsimo/lora) repository, which introduced the LoRA's for diffusion model.
 We will summarize it here:

 Well, what's the alternative?
 In the domain of LLM, researchers have developed Efficient fine-tuning methods.
 LoRA, especially, tackles the very problem the community currently has: end users with Open-sourced stable-diffusion model want to try various other fine-tuned model that is created by the community, but the model is too large to download and use.
 LoRA instead attempts to fine-tune the "residual" of the model instead of the entire model: i.e., train the `ΔW` instead of `W`.